 When you create the ad, you'll choose a specific set of keywords—the words or phrases you select that will trigger your ad to show.
-Then, when people search using your targeted keywords or phrases you picked, your text ads can appear alongside or above search results.
+Then, when people search using the targeted keywords or phrases you picked, your text ads can appear alongside or above search results.

 Ads can appear above or below search results on Google Search.
-They can appear beside, above, or below search results on Google Play, in the Shopping tab, and Google Maps, including the Maps app.
+They can appear beside, above, or below search results on Google Play, in the Shopping tab, and in Google Maps, including the Maps app.

-Ads might appear with search results on websites of Google search partners.
+Ads might appear with search results on the websites of Google search partners.
 For text ads, search partners include hundreds of non-Google websites, Google Video, and other Google sites.

 First and foremost, you need to create a new Google Ads account.
 Visit the Google Ads homepage and sign in with your hotel’s official email address.